Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 460 (OEM) should in theory be quite a bit faster than the GeForce GT 340 in general. (explain)
+Memory BandwidthThe GeForce GTX 460 (OEM) should in theory be quite a bit faster than the GeForce GT 340 overall. (explain)

-Texel RateThe GeForce GTX 460 (OEM) should be quite a bit (about 107%) better at anisotropic filtering than the GeForce GT 340. (explain)
+Texel RateThe GeForce GTX 460 (OEM) will be a lot (more or less 107%) faster with regards to AF than the GeForce GT 340. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison